 This phase starts with the welcome meeting, to ensure a controlled start to the campusM implementation.
 This sets the foundations for a transformative implementation.
 A designated Ex Libris Technical Project Manager (TPM) partners with the customer project coordinator from the outset to review all project stages, roles and responsibilities, to identify the key milestones for the implementation, and then to agree upon a date for the campusM kickoff.

-From the customer perspective – this is the time to start gathering the pre-requisites data, get a hold of the app stores account and building the Connect Layer server.
+From the customer perspective – this is the time to start gathering the pre-requisites data, get a hold of the app stores account and making the integrating systems APIs available for integrating with the institution's systems (or provisioning / procuring the on-premise Connect Layer server - if needed, and no API access is possible).

 In addition – the customer should take advantage of the available on-line App Manager training to familiarize the relevant staff with campusM back office and the available options.